freifunk-gluon/gluon/docs/user/getting_started.rst

 ``ar71xx-generic`` is the most common target and will generated images for most of the supported hardware.
 To see a complete list of supported targets, call ``make`` without setting ``GLUON_TARGET``.

-The built images can be found in the directory `images`.
+The built images can be found in the directory `output/images`.
 Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWRT-based system.